weiks/quarters-unity-sdk/README.md

 Quarters Unity SDK contains a basic sample app presenting major SDK functionality like
 - Sign In with Quarters
 - Sign Out
+- Spend (*Pay Quarters* menu option): need to register your app manually contacting us on any channel as described in [Before Start section](#before-you-start)
-- Spending and receiving Quarters
+- Receive (*Receive Quarters* menu option) Quarters
-- Buying Quarters through the website portal
+- Buying (*Buy Quarters* menu option) Quarters through the website portal

 To import the sample scene select Sample Import from Unity Package Manager